IrisBroadcast/ophrys-signage/README.md

 ## How to get started (Using a Raspberry Pi)

-First go to [Raspbian Buster Download](https://www.raspberrypi.org/downloads/) and download Raspbian Buster Lite or Raspiab Buster Desktop.
+First go to [Raspbian Buster Download](https://www.raspberrypi.org/downloads/) and download Raspbian Buster Lite or Raspian Buster Desktop.
 It is of course possible to just download Debian 10 “Buster” with any desktop.

 Burn the image on an SD-card.
 We use “Balena Etcher” to get the image on to the SD-card.